jpbecotte/bridge-agreements/conventions/game-try-help-suit.md

 With 2 - 2.5 losers, responder must exercise judgement.
 And with 3 losers (e.g. a worthless tripleton), responder should sign off in 3♥/♠.

+New suit at level 4 is first round control cubid.

 ## When to use